jimbateson/jamesbateson.co.uk/src/articles/reflecting-on-and-rebranding-myself.md

 ## UI Developer and Accessibility Specialist

-I don't know even this sound pretentoius or anything, but I feel it best describes what I'm passionate about and where I think my strengths lie.
+I don't know if this sounds pretentious, but I feel it best describes what I'm passionate about and where I think my strengths lie.

 ### UI Developer